realshivam/Covidtracker-Android-App/Readme.md

-The app accepts country name as user input and uses Volley library to fetch data from an api for that countries Covid updates.
+The app accepts country name as user input and uses Volley library to fetch data from an api for that countries Covid updates.The data is then stored in an ArrayAdapter and then displayed using listView.